Brooke Goldstein: Children's Rights Institute

-The Lawfare Project
+Lawfare Project

-Goldstein founded The Lawfare Project in 2010, an American nonprofit advocacy organization based in New York City.
+Goldstein founded the Lawfare Project in 2010, an American nonprofit advocacy organization based in New York City.

 Goldstein co-authored the 2011 book Lawfare: The War Against Free Speech: A First Amendment Guide for Reporting in an Age of Islamist Lawfare.
 The book offers advice to journalists about how to protect themselves against what Goldstein and Meyer describe as "'Islamist lawfare,' the use of the law as a weapon of war to silence and punish free speech about militant Islam, terrorism and its sources of financing."

 Prior to the Lawfare Project, Goldstein worked for the Middle East Forum for two years, directing the organization's "Legal Project" program, "which arranges pro-bono and reduced rate counsel for people wrongfully sued for speaking about issues of national security," particularly terrorism and Islamic extremism.